mvcodeclub/delayed_action/README.md

 Don't use ActiveJob's default (ActiveJobInline) as this will probably cause a deadlock.
 Queues need to run out of process.

 # Milestones:
 * Work with DelayedJob / Postgres
 * Work with configurable to any queue or ActiveJob

+# How to report bugs
+Please use our github issues page to report bugs or feature requests